saladtheory/saladtheory.github.io/README.md

 While it may be tempting to align yourself with something as attractive as "structural purist, ingredient neutral", the sad truth is that there is no formal way to define exactly what is and what isn't included in "broader scope of ingredients".
 Likewise, structure is troublesome to define in terms of liquid content, as described in Theorem 1.1.

+## Community
+If you'd like to submit another example or a clarification, PRs are welcome.

+If you'd like to formally dissent with our theory in any way, please submit a github issue.

 ## Footnotes
 1. <a name="ft1">It can be trivially shown that a food with soupiness=1 is indistinguishable from a beverage.</a>